Download the PHP package spatie/laravel-csp without Composer

 .
 If this has the value 'self' www.google.com

-then your site can only load scripts from it's own domain or www.google.com
+then your site can only load scripts from its own domain or www.google.com

 .
 You'll find a list with all CSP directives at Mozilla's excellent developer site.